Eomm/training-days/deeplearning/README.md

 1. **Document Loading**: Load documents from files or databases.
 2. **Document Splitting**: Normalize documents into sentence-based chunks.
 3. **Indexing**: Convert chunks into vectors and store in a vector database.
-4. **Retrieval**: Fetch most relevant chunks for queries from the vector database and get the answer from the LLM.
+4. **Retrieval**: Fetch most relevant chunks for queries from the vector database.
+It will be an the LLM input.
+5. **Inference**: Generate/Predict answers using the LLM.

 ### Document Loading